 NMCL did not conduct testing to identify what may have coated the filters or contributed to cloudy water or slow system flow.

-Black Berkey® Elements are designed to purify water by reducing or removing contaminants without introducing harmful contaminates into the water.
+Black Berkey® Elements are designed to filter water by reducing contaminants without introducing harmful contaminants into the water.
 A very small amount of media process dust is expelled during the initial priming process.
 Hence, the quality, appearance and taste of the water improves as it passes through the Black Berkey® Elements after they have been sufficiently primed.
 The reported instances of cloudiness may be caused by any number of reasons, such as insufficient priming.
 Alternatively, some water sources can be highly acidic and have high levels of dissolved minerals, including salts, or other substances (that may be unfamiliar to us).
 Black Berkey® Elements typically increase the pH of the filtered water, which can cause the “good minerals” to precipitate and come out of suspension in a natural process called flocculation, which makes them visible to the naked eye.
 In addition, temperature and microscopic air bubbles present in water can cause it to take on a milky appearance that dissipates over time.
 Lastly, perhaps there is a new or unknown substance or contaminant in the water that is affecting the chemistry of the water during the filtration process that produces the cloudy water effect.
 Again, these are just possibilities—we don’t know for sure.
 What does make sense is that the water should be cleaner after being filtered through Black Berkey® Elements despite the cloudy appearance of the water.

 Cloudy water coming out of Black Berkey® Elements is very rare.
 The reported rate of Black Berkey® Elements producing cloudiness in their water is extremely small at approximately .0001% (far less than 1%).
 Given that NMCL was not able to replicate the reported issues, which occurred in an extremely limited number of geographic areas, we can only conclude that the issues are related to something found in the individual water supplies serving those areas.
 Berkey® systems equipped with Black Berkey® Elements are powerful and reliable.
 They have been tested by several independent third-party labs to address 200+ typical contaminants in freshwater sources.
 Those are just some of the many reasons that families facing natural disasters, missionary organizations working in unforgiving parts of the world, relief agencies battling the elements, and everyday families rely on Berkey® systems to do what they say they can do—and continue to choose them time and again.